OK friends, let’s get a few things straight before we even start what should be on your carry on packing list, so I can lay it out on the table…

 Hello, it’s your CARRY on a bag.
 “Carry” is the keyword here, guys.
 Don’t let your shoulders scream at you during your trip.

 So which carry on bags do I use?
-This one is my personal carry on with my electronics that goes under the seat, and this one is my cabin bag with the rest of my stuff or this one if I want more a bit more room.
+This one is my personal carry on with my electronics—This is my underseat luggage and this one is my cabin bag with the rest of my stuff or this one if I want a bit more room.

 But I have an entire list of great carry on bags depending on your needs that you can check out.